 Because of the extra overlap with your jacket, it removes the path where cold air blows up your back while you’re sitting on the chair lift.
 For snowboarders, it doesn’t leave your butt hanging out while your sitting on the ground to buckle up your bindings every run.

-The second consideration for pants is insulated or shell.
-My personal preference is a shell without insulation for both ski pants and ski jackets.
+The second consideration for ski or snowboard pants is to go with insulated ski trousers or a shell pant.
+My personal preference is a shell without insulation for both snow pants and ski jackets.
 3L shell material such as Goretex or Mountain Hardwear Dry Q Elite has much better waterproofing and breathability than you will get from the shell material with built-in insulation.

 The quality of zippers and other hardware on a pair of ski pants or ski jacket always seems to be much better on 3L shell jackets and pants.
 3L shells tend to have waterproof zippers rather than using a layer or overlapping fabric to cover the zippers.